w3c/web-advertising/advertising101.md

 ### Why is digital marketing socially important?

 Imagine digital marketing disappeared, perhaps because of legislation or technological changes.
 Who would be hurt?
-Obviously the technology companies who profit off digital advertising would disappear, but there would be other casualties, in particular:
+Obviously the technology companies who profit off digital advertising would disappear but there would also be other less direct casualties, in particular:

 ##### Publishers